xcart/xcart-docs/_pages/devs_en/basics/itemslist_in_admin_area/items_list_sticky_panel_buttons.md

 ---
 ## Introduction

 This article explains how to create buttons on sticky panel in {% link "editable ItemsLists" ref_hBpBE0vS %}.
-These buttons are like these:
+These buttons look as follows:

 ![sticky-panel-buttons.png]({{site.baseurl}}/attachments/ref_vHI163Zu/sticky-panel-buttons.png)